varnish/Varnish-Book/varnish_book.rst

         3GB of virtual memory address space, which puts a limit on the number of threads you can run and the size of your cache.
 This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.
-The 3GB limit depends on the operating system kernel.
+The 3GB limit depends on the operating system (OS) kernel.
 The theoretical maximum is 4GB, but your OS will reserve some of that for the kernel.
-This is called the user/kernel split.
+This is called the user/kernel  memory split.

         Varnish does not keep track of whether your cache is on disk or in memory.
 Instead, Varnish will request a large chunk of memory and